 Depending on their age and size, rats can fit through openings as small as a quarter and mice may fit through dime-sized openings.
 Seal gaps around water pipes, utility line entry points, vents, crawlspace accesses and doors.
 Rodents can chew easily through foam and dried caulk to gain entry.
 Use sheet metal or 1/4-inch mesh galvanized hardware cloth to close large openings.

-- Snap traps and glue boards can be used to capture rats and mice indoors, but may be difficult to place in key areas when repairs are underway.
+- Snap traps and glue boards can be used to catch rats and mice indoors, but may be difficult to place in key areas when repairs are underway.
 Bait the trigger mechanism with a food item such as corn (or another grain), peanut butter or oatmeal.
 Never place traps in areas where children and pets may be able to reach them.
 Check the traps daily and dispose of carcasses quickly and appropriately to avoid problems with flies.
 When handling traps that have caught rodents, wear gloves (preferably ones that are disposable or can be rinsed in detergent or bleach) whenever you handle traps and/or dead rodents, .
-If you don’t want to reuse the trap, you can pick it up with an inverted plastic trash bag or grocery bag, seal the bag, and dispose of it properly.
+If you don’t want to reuse the trap, you can pick it up with a plastic trash bag or grocery bag, seal the bag, and dispose of it properly.